 Yes.
 All Project Giving Back supported gardens accepted by the RHS for exhibit at the show will be judged.

-You may prefer to choose a contractor with show experience, as building a garden at Chelsea with tight deadlines and build constraints requires excellent planning and project management.
+You may prefer to choose a contractor with show experience, as building a garden at RHS Chelsea Flower Show with tight deadlines and significant build constraints requires excellent planning and project management.
 However, this is not a PGB requirement and you are free to select a contractor of your choice.
 We recommend that you are very confident in your project management skills and working relationship.